ldesrosi/mcm-mgmt/README.md

     oc apply -f 00-policies
     ```

-2. Patch Service Accounts
+2. Generate Image Registry Secret file
+    With KUBECONFIG pointing to your **hub** cluster run:

+    ```
+    cd 01-serviceaccount
+    ./generateSecret.sh  <<Image-registry URL including HTTPS>>
+    ```
+    Should generate a file called image-pull-secret.yaml.
+Edit and remove the unwanted fields.

+3. Upload the image secret to all your managed clusters
     With KUBECONFIG pointing to your **managed** cluster run:
     ```
-    ./01-serviceaccount/patchAccount.sh  <<Image-registry URL including HTTPS>>
+    ./patchAccount.sh
     ```

-3. Deploy the managed applications
+4. Deploy the managed applications
     With KUBECONFIG pointing to your **hub** cluster run:
     ```
+    cd ..
-    oc apply -f 03-apps
+    oc apply -f 02-apps
-    ```

-4. Patch Cluster Roles
-    Before running the following commands, make sure that the helm charts have finished deploying.
-Both application should show as 1/1 in the App Management console of MCM.

-    With KUBECONFIG pointing to your **managed** cluster run:

-    ```
-    ./04-clusterrole/patchClusterRole.sh
     ```